Kitchen Hood Installation in Warsaw — Fitting and Connection

 Do you supply ducting and adapters?

-Usually the client buys them.
-But if arranged in advance — we can bring the necessary parts.
+Most often the client buys them.
+But if agreed in advance — we can bring the required parts.

 Who does the work

-Hood installations are carried out by professionals experienced in fitting kitchen appliances and ventilation systems.
-We cover all of Warsaw — from Praga-Poludnie to Wilanow.
+Hood installations are done by professionals with hands-on experience in fitting kitchen appliances and ventilation systems.
+We work across all of Warsaw — from Praga-Poludnie to Wilanow.
 Minimum order — see the price list for the current amount.
-To book, call or message us — we reply within an hour and arrange a convenient time.
+To book, call or send us a message — we reply within an hour and arrange a suitable time.

 Reviews from our clients